qiboteam/qibolab/doc/source/tutorials/lab.rst

                 iq_angle: 4.912447775569025

-And in the case of having a chip with coupler qubits we need to following changes to the previous runcard:
+And in the case of having a chip with coupler qubits we need to following changes to the previous runcard.
+We note how the topology now maps couplers to qubit pairs using a dictionary instead of a list:

 .. code-block::  yaml

     qubits: [0, 1]
     couplers: [0]

+    # Mapping couplers to qubit pairs
     topology: {0: [0, 1]}

     native_gates: